 I honestly think that these Cinnamon Ginger Mango Muffins with Cream Cheese are one of the BEST muffin recipes that I’ve put on the blog.
 If you’d like to see something here leave me a comment or drop me an email.
 I read and reply to all of my correspondence.

-Warm Cinnamon Ginger Mango Muffins with Cream Cheese
+Warm Cinnamon Ginger Mango Muffins with Vanilla Bean Glaze

 - 4 oz cream cheese softened at room temperature

 - 1/2 cup sugar